BMC-CS-340/BMC-CS-340.github.io/labs/Lab11.md

 Start by implementing Dijkstra's algorithm in `Util.java`.
 The algorithm works by maintaining a collection of the shortest known distances to each vertex, which it gradually refines.
 Starting from the source, it explores the closest vertices first, updating their distances as shorter paths are found.
 The process continues until all reachable vertices have been processed, ensuring the shortest path to each one is discovered.
 Use the pseudocode from lecture as a starting point.
 Before you begin coding, think about what data structures you will need:

 1. A collection to store the shortest known distances from the source to each vertex.
-Initially, the source vertex will have a distance of zero and all other vertices will have infinity (use `Double.MAX_VALUE` in your implmentation as a proxy for infinity).
+Initially, the source vertex will have a distance of zero and all other vertices will have infinity (use `Double.MAX_VALUE` in your implementation as a proxy for infinity).
 This structure should have efficient lookups to quickly retrieve the current shortest known distance to a vertex.
 It should also have efficient updates to update the known distance if a shorter path to a vertex is found.

 2. A collection to keep track of vertices that have already been processed, so they are not revisited.
 Once a vertex has been "settled" (i.e., the shortest path to it has been found), it is added to this data structure.
 It should have efficient insertions and lookups.